revbayes/revbayes.github.io/tutorials/chromo/index.md

 phylogeny requires mostly combining elements covered in the **Molecular Models of Character Evolution** tutorial with what has already been covered in Section [sec:chromo_basic_analysis] of this tutorial.
-We will not repeat how to set up the chromosome model component, but we’ll step through what must be added to the example in Section [sec:chromo_basic_analysis] above.
+We will not repeat how to set up the chromosome model component, but we'll step through what must be added to the example in Section [sec:chromo_basic_analysis] above.
 Furthermore, we have provided a full working example script `scripts/ChromEvol_joint.Rev`.